ga-curriculum/programmers-tools-prework/welcome/README.md

 ### Up Next...

 We are going to dive into Python, the free and simple programming language that a Data Scientist must know.
-Let's get started with out Python Prework!
+Let's get started with our Python Prework!

 <br>